lbocciol/ThornadoSQA/README.md

 At the end, it calculates the opacities as described in that same paper.
 You'll notice that there some subroutines whose only purpose is to interface with python:
 GetShockRadius, Get_Profile, OscillationsInterface, InitializeOscInterface, FinalizeOscInterface.

+How to run the code:
+You must create a directory named "Output" in the same directory where "Executables" is.
+Then, inside "Executables", you need softlinks of EOS and Opacities tables as well as the "CHIMERA" directory that needs to match the path structure in ReadProfileModule.f90 at lines 64-92-119-165-239